Arrest made in connection with Sacramento mass shooting

 SACRAMENTO, Calif.
-(AP) — Sacramento police announced an arrest Monday connected with the shooting that killed six people and wounded a dozen others in the heart of California’s capital city as at least two shooters fired more than 100 rounds and people ran for their lives.
+(AP) — Sacramento police announced an arrest Monday connected to the shooting that killed six people and wounded a dozen others in the heart of California’s capital as at least two shooters fired more than 100 rounds and people ran for their lives.

-Police said they booked Dandre Martin, 26, as a “related suspect" on assault and illegal firearms charges.
+Police said they booked Dandrae Martin, 26, as a “related suspect" on charges of assault with a deadly weapon and being a convict carrying a loaded gun.
 Detectives and SWAT team members found one handgun during searches of three homes in the area.

 The arrest came as the six victims killed were identified in the shooting that occurred Sunday at about 2 a.m. as bars were closing and patrons filled the streets near the state Capitol.